 Drizzle in fascinating wildlife and captivating sunsets and you have the perfect recipe for a romantic picnic date.
-So grab your picnic basket filled with homemade or neighborhood bites and head to one of these Tampa Bay parks.
+So grab your picnic basket filled with homemade or neighborhood bites and head to one of the best parks in Tampa Bay.
 Now’s the perfect time to find a plot of shade to enjoy an open-air feast.

-1. Lettuce Lake Park
+Lettuce Lake Park

 Nature lovers can enjoy lush mangrove forests with sprawling foliage (a maple tree with crimson leaves on the trail is the favorite) and a 3,500-foot wooden boardwalk winding through the trees featuring observation tower for a birds-eye view of the water and a panoramic view of the flood plain forest.

-This Tampa Bay park is packed with plenty of places to picnic—big lawn spaces, sheltered picnic areas, abundant tables and shady trees.
+This Tampa Bay park is packed with plenty of places to picnic—big lawn spaces, picnic shelters, abundant tables and shady trees.
 Or, rent a canoe and have a picnic on the water!
 Wildlife to spot includes scarlet spoonbills, egrets, ibis, alligators and a barred owl that hangs in a tree at the north end of the boardwalk.
 FYI: there’s a $2 entrance fee.

-2. Honeymoon Island State Park
+Honeymoon Island State Park

 The name says it all.
 Honeymoon Island State Park is a romantic undeveloped barrier island off the Dunedin Causeway right on the Gulf of Mexico.
 This glorious nature-inspired state park is home to 385 acres of raw natural beauty, including four miles of pristine white sands, stunning mangroves, tidal flats, a slash pine forest and a 2.5-mile Osprey trail ideal for bird watching.
 It’s one of our absolute favorite Tampa Bay parks.

-The beach is the perfect place to throw down a blanket for a romantic picnic, but there are plenty of other spaces to nosh if you don’t like the sand.
+The beach is the perfect place to throw down a picnic blanket for a romantic picnic, but there are plenty of other spaces to nosh if you don’t like the sand.
 Pick up wine and fish and chips at either of the park’s cafes which also rent kayaks, bikes and beach chairs.

 Situated on the downtown waterfront in St. Pete, Vinoy Park boasts 11.6 acres of beautifully manicured open green spaces.
 You’ll see bayside trails, jogging paths, and romantic nooks sprinkled throughout the park.
-This lovely park features year-round music festivals, art shows, and sporting events.
+This lovely Tampa Bay park features year-round music festivals, art shows, and sporting events.
 But the bottlenose dolphins and pelicans by the sea wall are the real showstoppers.

-4. Gizella Kopsick Palm Arboretum
+Gizella Kopsick Palm Arboretum

 Walk just north of Vinoy Park and you’ll find Gizella Kopsick Palm Arboretum, a lush park filled with–you guessed it–hundreds of palms.
 This tropical paradise offers 2 acres of waterfront zen where you can see more than 500 palms and cycads from around the world.

 Curtis Hixon Waterfront Park

-Peppered with towering palms and rushing fountains, this picturesque public park draws many couples to its beautiful and sprawling green-filled space.
+Peppered with towering palms and rushing fountains, this picturesque Tampa Bay park draws many couples to its beautiful and sprawling green-filled space.
 Claim your spot near the water and view the enormous cruise ships in the bay.
 Take a romantic stroll on the Riverwalk to complete your date.

-6. North Straub Park
+North Straub Park

 Open-air dining enthusiasts can be spotted picnicking on the grass, benches, and snuggling under shady trees.
 Watch the boats sail into the marina and dolphins play in the bay.
 After you eat, rent bicycles and work off your lunch on the bike path.
 You can avoid weekend parking and take the trolley for only 50 cents.

 Other nearby parks to check out in the vicinity include:

 Pack your own picnic to enjoy in the park or grab some takeout from one of Dunedin’s numerous nearby eateries.
 Walk off some calories after your picnic by taking a stroll out to the Dunedin Pier, or hop on the Pinellas Trail just a few blocks from the park.

 Fort De Soto Park

-At more than 1,000 acres, Fort De Soto Park is a beachfront park comprised of five separate islands.
+At more than 1,000 acres, Fort De Soto Park is a beachfront park comprised of five separate islands and the perfect respite from the hustle and bustle of the city.
 Go lazy and lounge in the sun in your beach chair with provisions, or work up an appetite on the hiking trails before settling down in a quiet spot to indulge in your feast.

 Feature image credit: City of Tampa (location: Curtis Hixon Waterfront Park)